Pilatus PC-21: Switzerland

 In the Armament Program 2006, the Swiss Parliament approved an initial purchase of the PC-21 for the Swiss Air Force.
 By April 2008, four PC-21 have been accepted by the Swiss Air Force following the passing of acceptance trials, and flight operations were set to start in July that year.
 In December 2010, the Swiss Air Force placed an order for another two aircraft.

 United Arab Emirates

 During the 2009 Dubai Airshow, the United Arab Emirates announced an order of 25 PC-21 trainers for the United Arab Emirates Air Force (UAEAF) to replace its aging fleet of Pilatus PC-7s.
 On 22 November 2010, the UAEAF's first PC-21 performed its maiden flight.

+Canada

+On May 19, 2026, the Royal Canadian Air Force (RCAF) announced a decision to purchase the CT-157 Siskin II (Pilatus PC-21) to replace the current Canadair CT-114 Tutor fleet.
+The new aircraft will serve as both a training and air demonstration aircraft.
+This decision marks the end of an era for the Snowbirds air demonstration squadron, which has been in service since 1971.
+The new fleet will be operational in the early 2030s and will be based at 15 Wing Moose Jaw, Saskatchewan.

 Operators

 Main countries in which the Swiss Pilatus PC-21 aircraft operates in the world.